DRted2099/MLBB-Equipment-Bot/README.md

 # MLBB-Equipment-Bot
-A discord bot that displays equipment using slash commands
+A discord bot that displays embeds of the equipment stats and image using slash commands.